 What Is a Probate Art Valuation?

-Valuing art for probate requires a fundamentally different skill set from valuing most other personal possessions.
-The value of a painting, print, or sculpture depends on factors that are often invisible to the untrained eye: provenance, attribution, condition beneath the surface, and the current appetite of the market for a particular artist or period.
-A work attributed to a known artist is worth many times more than a similar-looking piece by an unknown hand.
+Art encompasses an extraordinarily broad range of objects — from oil paintings and watercolours to limited edition prints, sculptures, photography, and mixed media installations.
+Probate valuations for art require a fundamentally different skill set from valuing most other personal possessions.
+The value of any artwork depends on factors that are often invisible to the untrained eye: provenance, attribution, condition beneath the surface, medium, period, and the current appetite of the market for a particular artist or movement.